-Assessments for children If you are looking after a child under 18 or are a carer who is under 18, visit carersuk.org/support-when-caring-for-a-child to find out more.
-Assessment for the person you care for If the person you are looking after is an adult and appears to have a need for support, they should be offered a needs assessment by their local authority.
+Read more at carersuk.org/ carersassessment Support for young carers: carersuk.org/help-and-advice/practical- support/support-for-young-carers Support if you're caring for a child: carersuk.org/support-when-caring- for-a-child Assessment for the person you care for If the person you are looking after is an adult and appears to have a need for support, they should be offered a needs assessment by their local authority.
 The person you are looking after can have an assessment no matter what their level of need or their financial means.
 If they are not offered a needs assessment, they (or you) could contact the local authority and ask for one.
 The assessment will look at their physical, mental and emotional needs.
 You can also be involved in the assessment as their carer (with their consent).
 Following the assessment, the local authority will decide whether the person you are looking after is eligible for support.
 Support could be provided by the local authority, or in the form of a direct payment.
 Some examples of the kind of support the person you are looking after could get include: changes to their home to make it more suitable, a care worker, a place at a day centre or a temporary stay in residential care.
 Whether the local authority will pay for any support provided will depend on the financial situation of the person you are looking after.
 The exception is if the support is of a type that must be provided free of charge, such as aids or minor adaptations (up to the value of £1,000).
 It may also be possible to claim certain disability-related expenses if you are contributing towards your care.
 Find out more at carersuk.org/disability-related-expenses Even if the person you are looking after is not considered to be eligible for support, the local authority must still provide information and advice.